sparanoid/env.sh/README.md

 # env.sh

-Dead-simple .env file reader and generator
+Dead-simple `.env` file reader and generator

 ## Features

 - Designed to be used for Next.js app inside a Docker container (General React app should also work)
 - Read env file and generate `__env.js` file for runtime client use
 - Merge current environment variables passing to it (Useful for Docker images)
 - No dependencies (More like a lite version of [react-env](https://github.com/andrewmclagan/react-env)).
-This is important to keep our container image as small as possible.
+But does not require you to build your project inside the container.
+The benefit of this method can help you avoid multistage Dockerfile.
+You can build your Next.js project in GitHub Actions.
+And only `COPY` built files required for production.
+With this method your image can be much smaller.

 ## Usage